Give Up the Funk (Tear the Roof off the Sucker)

 "Give Up the Funk (Tear the Roof off the Sucker)" is a funk song by Parliament.
 It was released as a single under the name "Tear the Roof off the Sucker (Give Up the Funk)".
 It was the second single to be released from Parliament's 1975 album Mothership Connection (following "P. Funk (Wants to Get Funked Up)").
 With its anthemic sing-along chorus, it is one of the most famous P-Funk songs.
 It also became Parliament's first certified million-selling single, going Gold in 1976.

 The bass vocal at the beginning of the song is performed by Ray Davis.

 Single version

 The single version begins without the "tear the roof off the sucker" intro.

-Analysis

-The song is constructed using a jazz-influenced form.
-Three themes are stated at the beginning of the track: